History of Generative AI: A Brief Overview

 Generative Adversarial Networks (GANs)

-Generative Adversarial Networks (GANs) introduced in 2014 by Ian Goodfellow is a major milestone in AI’s ability to generate synthetic data.
-GANs work by pitting two neural networks against each other.
-One network generates content, the other evaluates its authenticity.
-This competition makes the generative network to produce more and more realistic outputs:
+Generative Adversarial Networks (GANs), or generative adversarial network models, introduced in 2014 by Ian Goodfellow, represent a major milestone in AI’s ability to generate synthetic data.
+A GAN is a type of machine learning model that consists of two neural networks — a generator and a discriminator — working adversarially.
+One network generates content, while the other evaluates its authenticity.
+This competition drives the generative network to produce increasingly realistic outputs, such as:

 OpenAI’s ChatGPT